Himhith/Testing-example/README.md

 Run program:  `S15Testingexercise.py`

-It will run 3 test one will give error.
+It will run n3 tests.
+The last one will give an error.